-E. GIFT BETWEEN SPOUSES.
-A spouse can make a gift of community property to the other spouse.
+E. GIFT BETWEEN SPOUSES.A spouse can make a gift of community property to the other spouse.
 See Pankhurst v.
 Weitinger & Tucker, 850 S.W.2d 726, 730 (Tex.
 App.--Corpus Christi 1993, writ denied) (husband gave one-half of his community property interest in a cause of action to wife, to hold as her separate property).
-When one spouse makes a gift of property to the other spouse, the gift is presumed to include all the income or property which might arise from the property given.
-TEX.
-CONST. art XVI, § 15; TEX.
-FAM.
-CODE § 3.005.
+When one spouse makes a gift of property to the other spouse, the gift is presumed to include all the income or property which arises from the property given.
+Tex.
+Const. art XVI, § 15; Tex.
+Fam.
+Code § 3.005.